dseguy/phptips/tips.rst

-.. _en-elephpant-in-the-code:
+.. _an-elephpant-in-the-code:

-En elephpant in the code
+An elephpant in the code
 ========================
 When you need an elephant in your text, and you have #PHP handy :